daviddahl/devtools/DevToolsForward.md

 3. updates to the code are then released as updated add-ons that override the built-in feature
 4. repeat from step 2

 This cycle will allow web developers to have greater input into the tools without running Minefield.
+And, since these users are developers themselves, more of that input can be in the form of code changes.

 # Process #